 Here are some side effects from too much pomegranate:

-If you have decided to introduce pomegranate into your birds’ diet, great!
+Suppose you have decided to introduce pomegranate into your birds’ diet, great!
 Now, how much pomegranate should you be feeding them?
 Rule of thumb, roughly 10% of your birds’ diet should be fruits.
 Cut a pomegranate in half and let your African grey have that for a tasty treat!
-Remember moderation keeps it a treat!
+Remember, moderation keeps it a treat!

 Some birds are stubborn and do not like trying new things so here are a few creative ways I’ve found that work with a stubborn bird.